learico/Lunchit/README.md

 # LunchItme
- Social application at work !
+ Social application at work, Here we go!